Hacksore/pnpm-license-test/README.md

 We've seen that you have to explicit set the output dir to `.vercel/output/static` to make this work

 ### Error I've seen before

+If i push a commit vercel will error with this 😧
 ```json
 {
   "code": "ERR_PNPM_MISSING_PACKAGE_INDEX_FILE",